Cameron Johnson: Phoenix Suns (2019–2023)

 On March 4, 2022, Johnson put up a career-high 38 points with nine three-pointers made alongside a game-winning, buzzer-beating three-pointer in a 115–114 win over the New York Knicks.
 He finished third in NBA Sixth Man of the Year voting, behind winner Tyler Herro and Kevin Love.

 To start the 2022–23 season, Johnson was named the starting power forward for the Suns by head coach Monty Williams.
 On November 8, 2022, Johnson underwent surgery to remove part of the meniscus in his right knee and was ruled out for at least one to two months.

 Brooklyn Nets (2023–2025)

 On February 9, 2023, the Suns traded Johnson to the Brooklyn Nets, along with Mikal Bridges, Jae Crowder, four unprotected first-round picks, and a 2028 first-round pick swap, in exchange for Kevin Durant and T. J. Warren.
 Johnson made his Nets debut two days later, recording 12 points, seven rebounds, seven assists and three steals in a 101–98 loss to the Philadelphia 76ers.

-On July 6, 2023, Johnson re-signed with the Nets.
+On July 6, 2023, Johnson re-signed with the Nets on a four-year, $94.5 million contract.

 On November 19, 2024, Johnson had his best career game with the Nets, scoring 34 points and hitting 6 threes, leading them to a 1-point win over the Charlotte Hornets.

 Denver Nuggets (2025–present)

 On July 8, 2025, Johnson was traded to the Denver Nuggets in exchange for Michael Porter Jr. and a 2032 first-round pick.
+On December 25, Johnson was ruled out for four-to-six weeks after suffering a bone bruise and hyperextended right knee.
+On February 7, 2026, he returned from injury, scoring 14 points in 27 minutes during a 136–120 victory over the Chicago Bulls.